-Treatment Criteria for Decision Making Technique Stubbing Wood poles are recommended for stubbing when: (Non-chemical) The effective shell thickness below ground is less than the required value; The effective circumference at the ground line zone is less than the required value; The below ground line area of a pole is weakened beyond acceptable strength limits (causes of such weakening are biological decay and/or mechanical damage); and, The above ground portion of the pole must be in good condition and meet the strength requirements.
+Treatment Technique Criteria for Decision Making Stubbing Wood poles are recommended for stubbing when: (Non-chemical) The effective shell thickness below ground is less than the required value The effective circumference at the ground line zone is less than the required value

-Treatment Criteria for Decision Making Technique Pole Replacement Poles are generally replaced as a result of pole maintenance inspections, or when other (Non-chemical) parts of the structure are replaced due to age, including cross arm timbers, inswires.
-Poles will only be replaced when necessary, to reduce costs a environmental objectives.
+The below ground line area of a pole is weakened beyond acceptable strength limits (causes of such weakening are biological decay and/or mechanical damage) The above ground portion of the pole must be in good condition and meet the strength requirements Pole Replacement (Non-chemical) Poles are generally replaced due to pole maintenance inspections, or when other parts of the structure are replaced due to age, including cross (Non-chemical) arm timbers, insulators, and wires.
+Poles will only be replaced, when necessary, to reduce costs and support environmental objectives.
 Whenever possible, poles will be stubbed.
-Poles are recommended for replacement when: The strength of the pole is inadequate; Extensive physical damage above ground is evident; The effective shell thickness above ground is less than the required value; Internal decay is evident at the band or bolt locations on a stubbed pole; The pole is unsafe to climb; The pole is relocated; or, A customer requests and pays for a pole to be relocated.
-Wood Preservative The injury thresholds for application of wood preservatives are: (Chemical) The presence of insects in the wood, which would require immediate treatment; External treatment at the eight-year treatment cycle, if necessary.
+Poles are recommended for replacement when: The strength of the pole is inadequate Extensive physical damage above ground is evident The effective shell thickness above ground is less than the required value Internal decay is evident at the band or bolt locations on a stubbed pole The pole is unsafe to climb The pole is relocated A customer requests and pays for a pole to be relocated.
+Wood Preservative The injury thresholds for application of wood preservatives are: (Chemical) The presence of insects in the wood, which would require immediate treatment External treatment at the eight-year treatment cycle, if necessary.
 If there is no shell rot, no bandage is applied.
 If shell rot is present, a bandage is applied.
-If a bandage is already there, the monitoring crew will continue to bandage; or, Internal treatment at the eight-year treatment cycle, unless the pole is inside a no-treatment zone or other sensitive area.
+If a bandage is already there, the monitoring crew will continue to bandage Internal treatment at the eight-year treatment cycle, unless the pole is inside a no-treatment zone or other sensitive area.

-2.6 Treatment Options & Selection Criteria [IPMR Section 58(2) e]
+2.6 Treatment Options & Selection Criteria [IPMR Section 58(2)(e)]

-The three treat methods/options that may be considered under this PMP for wood pole maintenance include
+The three treat methods/options that may be considered under this PMP for wood pole maintenance include:

-- Replacing wood poles;
+- Replacing wood poles

-- Stubbing wood poles; and,
+- Stubbing wood poles

 - Wood preservative treatments (internal and external)